-We have recently added some Upholstery Supplies to the shop, and wanted to explain why our supplies are so special.
+We have recently added some Upholstery Supplies to the shop and wanted to explain why our supplies are so special.

 Doing traditional upholstery requires a lot more than just knowing how to use traditional materials and techniques!
 One must know about the origin and characteristics of the right upholstery supplies and where to source them.

-Provincial Upholstery was opened in the Southern Highlands of NSW in 1994 by Carlos Rodrigues, however his experience dates back to his childhood in Portugal.
+Provincial Upholstery was opened in the Southern Highlands of NSW in 1994 by Carlos Rodrigues, however, his experience dates back to his childhood in Portugal.
 Carlos has come to know the upholstery trade inside out and has exclusive contacts worldwide.
-His experience and knowledge has allowed him to source and import the highest quality upholstery supplies and materials from around the world, to ensure his traditional upholstery is the best in Australia.
-Together with wife Fernanda, Carlos has worked closely with the Australian Government over the space of many decades on various historic upholstery restorations, including work for Government House.
+His experience and knowledge has allowed him to source and import the highest quality trade upholstery supplies and materials from around the world, to ensure his traditional upholstery is the best in Australia.
+Together with his wife Fernanda, Carlos has worked closely with the Australian Government over the space of many decades on various historic upholstery restorations, including work for Government House.

 We are proud to offer trade access to our unique industry supplies including Mongolian Horsehair, European Flax Stitching Twine and Lacing cord and Jute Scrim.

-Let us explain a little more about our unique and traditional upholstery supplies
+Let us explain a little more about our unique and traditional upholstery supplies:

 Jute Scrim is a derivative of a plant very well cultivated in India and Bangladesh.
 We use Jute Scrim in our work, as opposed to hessian, simply because its weave is finer.
 A regular weave will give a better and smoother edge when stitching horsehair.

-This is a plant fibre used as an alternative to horse hair, which we do not keep in stock.
+This is a plant fibre used as an alternative to horsehair, which we do not keep in stock.
 It comes from a very small palm tree found in Morocco and processed in Europe for the furniture industry.
-Provincial Fabric House does not stock or use Vegetal as it is a fibre which is very sensitive to humidity.
+Provincial Fabric House does not stock or use Vegetal as it is a fibre that is very sensitive to humidity.
 This fibre will also discolour to black, and most critically it absorbs an odour of mould making importation risky due to its necessity to be transported by sea.